Digital pathology: Iris File Extension (IFE)

+IFE embeds structured metadata and annotations alongside pixel data, enabling integrated validation and region-of-interest handling within a single file.
+The format's architecture decouples metadata parsing from pixel retrieval and uses memory-mapped regions to achieve optimized tile access times compared to traditional WSI formats.
+Cross-platform implementations are available in C++, Python, and JavaScript, with specification validation tools supporting widespread adoption.

 Challenges

 Digital pathology has been approved by the FDA for primary diagnosis.
 The approval was based on a multi-center study of 1,992 cases in which whole-slide imaging (WSI) was shown to be non-inferior to microscopy across a wide range of surgical pathology specimens, sample types and stains.
+As of mid 2025, approximately 50 digital pathology AIs have been cleared for primary diagnostic use (CE-IVD / CE-IVDR) in the EU.
 While there are advantages to WSI when creating digital data from glass slides, when it comes to real-time telepathology applications, WSI is not a strong choice for discussion and collaboration between multiple remote pathologists.
 Furthermore, unlike digital radiology where the elimination of film made return on investment (ROI) clear, the ROI on digital pathology equipment is less obvious.
 The strongest ROI justification includes improved quality of healthcare, increased efficiency for pathologists, and reduced costs in handling glass slides.

 Validation

 Validation of a digital microscopy workflow in a specific environment (see above) is important to ensure high diagnostic performance of pathologists when evaluating digital whole-slide images.
 There are different methods that can be used for this validation process.
 The College of American Pathologists has published a guideline with minimal requirements for validation of whole slide imaging systems for diagnostic purposes in human pathology.